syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmEditor.md

 ### enabled `Boolean`
 {:#members:enabled}

-Specifies whether to be enable/disable on initialization the editor control.
+Specifies whether to be enable on initialization the editor control.

 #### Default Value: